TageGV/interOpera/README.md

 For run with build a:
 * flutter run -t lib/main_a.dart

-For run with build b.
+For run with build b:
 * flutter run -t lib/main_b.dart

-For run with build C
+For run with build C:
 * flutter run -t lib/main_c.dart